-Hutchens Nominated to Board of the Texas Leadership Center at TASA
+Ken Hutchens Nominated to the TASA Board of the Texas Leadership Center

-Houston, Texas – VLK Principal of Creative, Ken Hutchens, has been nominated to serve on the Texas Leadership Center’s board of directors for the Texas Association of School Administrators (TASA).
+Houston, Texas – VLK Chief Creative Officer, Ken Hutchens, has been nominated to serve on the Texas Leadership Center Board of Directors for the Texas Association of School Administrators (TASA).
 The Texas Leadership Center board of directors has the responsibility of reviewing and making recommendations to TASA’s Executive Committee about the initiatives and programs of the Texas Leadership Center.

-"It’s quite an honor for me as an architect to have been nominated for this board position,” said Hutchens, Principal of Creative, VLK Architects.
+"It’s quite an honor for me as an architect to have been nominated for this board position,” said Hutchens.
 “I look forward to continuing to support public education throughout the state of Texas while working with the gifted leaders and board members of the Texas Leadership Center."

 The Texas Leadership Center was organized to collect and disseminate information within the state concerning exemplary leadership practices, leadership research findings, and administrator performance appraisal strategies.
 The Texas Leadership Center provides leadership training through a training-of-trainers approach, provides professional development training programs to school administrators, fosters inter-organizational collaboration, and conducts any other activities or business related to public education.

-As Principal of Creative at VLK Architects, Kenneth Hutchens is responsible for driving VLK's design philosophy.
+As CCO at VLK Architects, Kenneth Hutchens is responsible for driving VLK's design philosophy.
 For more than 30 years, he has successfully completed a wide variety of project types and municipal facility projects.
 Ken firmly believes in a strong collaborative process and his work exhibits the ability to successfully translate client goals into innovative and thoughtful environments.